orphans/git-deploy-laravel/README.md

-# git-deploy-laravel

-Helps automate the deployment of Laravel projects onto servers by utilising webhooks.
+# Deployments Laravel projects using Git webhooks

+git-deploy-laravel assists deployment by receiving a push event message from your repository's server and automatically pulling project code.

-This should work out-of-the-box with webhooks from GitHub and GitLab servers.
+This should work out-of-the-box with Laravel 5.x using with webhooks from GitHub and GitLab servers.

-**Only tested with Laravel 5.1.1 and GitLab 7.14**

 This is an internal tool to help with our common workflow pattern but please feel free to borrow, change and improve.

 ## Installation

+### Step 1

-Add the following to your `composer.json` file:
+Add the following to your `composer.json` file then update your composer as normal:

     {
         "require" : {